Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

-\begin{rqanswer} \textbf{Answer to RQ2:} In our dataset, conditional statements appear in many functions, up to \Pcent{64} in C. This proportion increases when loops are present, although loops themselves are less frequent.
-Function calls are also common, and typically these are not calls to transcendental functions.
+\begin{rqanswer} \textbf{Answer to RQ2:} In our dataset, conditional statements appear in many functions, up to \Pcent{63} in Go.
+This proportion increases when loops are present, although loops themselves are less frequent.
+For functions of equal size, floating-point functions are more likely to contain loops than functions sampled from all code.
+Function calls are also common in floating-point code, and typically these are not calls to transcendental functions.
 Special values like NaN or infinity appear rarely but are present.
-Despite these complexities, functions tend to be small, highlighting the importance of modularity in floating-point reasoning techniques. \end{rqanswer}
+Despite these complexities, functions tend to be small, highlighting the importance of modularity in floating-point reasoning techniques.
+Single- and double-precision floating-point types are the most commonly used across all languages, whereas other precisions, arbitrary precision, and mixed-precision code are relatively rare. \end{rqanswer}

 \paragraph{Existing Benchmarks} We compare our dataset to FPBench~\cite{damoucheStandardBenchmarkFormat2017}, a benchmark suite of 131 floating-point functions written in Racket and designed for verification tools.
 FPBench functions can be exported to several supported languages.
-We export them to C and run our parser to extract statistics (see last row of \cref{tab:functions}).
+We export them to C and run our parser to extract statistics (see last row of \Cref{tab:functions}).

 The FPBench functions have notably different characteristics: conditional statements and function calls appear less frequently, while calls to transcendental functions appear more often.
 The combination of a loop, conditional statement and a function call occurs only \Pcent{1.5} of the time (compared to \Pcent{26} in C).
 When a function contains a loop, a conditional is also present in \Pcent{27} of the cases (compared to over \Pcent{69} in real-world code).
 FPBench does align with our dataset in terms of the number of function parameters.
-The word count may be biased by the code being automatically exported to C from Racket and thus not written like a human would, e.g. with fewer intermediate variables.
+The word count may be biased by the code being automatically exported to C from Racket and thus not written like a human would, \eg{} with fewer intermediate variables.

+We presume that this difference arises because the FPBench benchmarks are drawn from existing literature and consist of hand-picked programs that current tools can already analyse successfully.
+In particular, many static floating-point reasoning tools offer limited support for conditionals, loops, and arbitrary function calls, which is reflected in the low prevalence of such constructs in FPBench.

 The GNU Scientific Library (GSL) is also frequently used in the literature for benchmarking purposes.
 Guo et al. \cite{guoEfficientGenerationErrorinducing2020} use a subset of nine functions from the GSL Stats module.
 Other studies employ various subset of the GSL Special Functions module, ranging from 14 selected functions to the entire module \cite{barrAutomaticDetectionFloatingpoint2013,zouGeneticAlgorithmDetecting2015, yiEfficientAutomatedRepair2019,zouDetectingFloatingpointErrors2019,miaoCompilerNumericalInconsistencies2024}.